yoavne26-hub/cognitive-performance-regression-analysis/README.md

 The goal of the project is to explain the variability in **Cognitive_Score**, which represents the overall cognitive performance of each participant.

 ---

+# Key Findings

+A multivariate linear regression analysis was conducted to explain and predict **Cognitive_Score** using behavioral and physiological variables.

+The analysis was implemented entirely in **R**, following the statistical methodology taught in the course, without modifying the original dataset.

+During the preprocessing stage, univariate relationships between the dependent variable and candidate predictors were examined.
+Pearson correlation tests were used for continuous variables and one-way ANOVA tests for categorical variables.

+Based on these results:

+- **Age** was removed due to negligible linear correlation with Cognitive_Score.
+- **Gender** was removed because category aggregation did not improve the model.

+For the categorical variable **Diet_Type**, categories *Vegetarian* and *Vegan* were merged into a new category **PlantBased**, creating a dummy variable **Diet_2** with *Non-Vegetarian* as the reference group.

+Several theoretically motivated interaction terms were evaluated.
+Among them, the interaction **Memory_Test_Score × Stress_Level** was found to be statistically significant and improved model fit.
+Other interactions such as:

+- Daily_Screen_Time × Stress_Level
+- Daily_Screen_Time × Diet_2

+were not significant and therefore excluded.

+Variable selection was performed using both **Forward Selection** and **Backward Elimination** according to the **AIC criterion**.
+Both procedures converged to the same model, reinforcing the stability of the selected specification.

+The final model includes the variables:

+- Sleep_Duration
+- Stress_Level
+- Daily_Screen_Time
+- Exercise_Frequency
+- Reaction_Time
+- Memory_Test_Score
+- Diet_2
+- Caffeine_Intake

+as well as the interaction:

+- **Memory_Test_Score × Stress_Level**

+Further model improvement analysis revealed evidence of **non-linearity for Caffeine_Intake**, and therefore a **second-degree polynomial term** was introduced.

+Model assumptions were evaluated using:

+- Residual vs Fitted plots
+- Q-Q plots
+- Shapiro-Wilk test
+- Kolmogorov-Smirnov test
+- Chow test for structural stability

+Although the residual normality tests indicated deviations, these were interpreted in light of the large sample size, where even small deviations may lead to significant results.

+A **Box-Cox transformation analysis** was performed for the dependent variable.
+The estimated parameter λ was very close to 1, indicating that no transformation of **Cognitive_Score** was necessary.

+---

 # Dataset Description